Perturbative readout error mitigation for near term quantum computers: Proof of Proposition

+$\Ro_u$ is an $(n+1)\times (n+1)$ block matrix, and is strictly upper triangular with respect to this block structure.
+For any strictly upper triangular $m \times m$ matrix $A$, we have that $A^m = 0$ \cite{lutkepohl1997handbook} and by similar reasoning $\Ro_u^{n+1} = 0$.
+Therefore, the Neumann series expansion for $\Ro^{-1}$ converges in $n+1$ terms and we obtain

-where we are guaranteed convergence in $n$ terms since $\Ro_u$ is strictly upper triangular and therefore nilpotent (by inspection of Figure~\ref{fig:matrix_breakdown} the columnspace of $(\Ro_u)^k$ has support only on the set of basis vectors with weight greater than or equal to $k$).
-In computing $(\Ro_u)^k$ every column space over basis vectors of weight $w$ depends only on contributions of column spaces over basis vectors of weight less than $w$ (i.e. the columns ``to the left'' of the weight-$w$ subspace).
+In computing $(\Ro_u)^k$ every column space over basis vectors of weight $w$ depends only on contributions of column spaces over basis vectors of weight less than $w$ (i.e. the columns to the left of the weight-$w$ subspace).
 Therefore, we further partition $\Ro_u$ into column spaces $\{\sum_{k + \ell\geq w} B_{k\ell}\}_{w=1}^{n}$ with basis vectors less than or equal to $w$ and ignore the complementary column space for computing the truncated part of $R^{-1}$.
-That is, defining $\pi \equiv P_{0,w}$ and letting $\pi_\perp = I - \pi$ be the projector onto the complementary subspace of $\pi$ we simplify our representation of $\Ro_u$ as
+That is, defining the projector $\pi \equiv P_{0,w}$ and letting $\pi_\perp = I - \pi$ be the projector onto the complementary subspace of $\pi$ we simplify our representation of $\Ro_u$ as

-The sum in Equation~\ref{eq:sum_expansion} may then be computed ignoring the columnspace of weights greater than $w$:
+The sum in \cref{eq:sum_expansion} may then be computed ignoring the columnspace of weights greater than $w$:

-since $\pi^T \pi = I$ by definition.
+since $\pi^2 = \pi$ by definition.
 Therefore,